-Tag cloudbeaujolais biodynamics book bordeaux burgundy cellaring cheap chile closures complexity cooking critics economics england etna faults food fridge georgia germany greece italy lebanon link madeira manchester matching merchant myth natural note objectivity organic pinot noir portugal restaurant science scores sicily spain subjectivity switzerland tasting terroir travel
+Tag cloudbeaujolais biodynamics book bordeaux burgundy cellaring chile closures complexity cooking critics england etna faults film food fridge georgia germany glasses greece italy lebanon link madeira manchester matching merchant myth natural note objectivity organic pinot noir portugal restaurant science scores sicily spain subjectivity switzerland tasting terroir travel

 Tag Archives: lebanon

 At last – another event that reminds me of what wine is all about, and why I like writing about it.
 A group of wine nuts from Manchester and thereabouts once again descended on the Aladdin BYO restaurant in Withington, … Continue reading

 Just after my last post on the wines of Massaya I learned that a local wine merchant, Reserve, was to hold a tasting of Massaya wines with Ramzi Ghosn.
 On the night Ramzi turned out to be Sami, but everything else went according … Continue reading